Phone and laptop screen with the YouTube app open

 Download our free guide for YouTube Video SEO Best Practices!

-With over two billion monthly users, YouTube is the largest video search engine.
+With over two billion monthly users, YouTube is the largest video search engine and the second-largest search engine overall.
 The potential reach is only more significant when considering that Google owns YouTube.

 Use these YouTube video SEO best practices when planning and posting videos to help users discover them.